antlr/antlr4/doc/releasing-antlr.md

 $ git push upstream 4.9-rc1
 ```

+### Go release tags

+It seems that [Go needs a `v` in the release git tag](https://go.dev/ref/mod#glos-version) so make sure that we double up with 4.9.3 and v4.9.3.

 ## Copy PHP runtime over

+(Is this only necessary to run the unittests?)

 Bump version to 4.9 in `~/antlr/code/antlr-php-runtime/src/RuntimeMetaData.php` in separate repository and commit plus push.